The Upland Soul

 I wasn’t always a handloader… so beautifully oblivious to the cost and availability of ammunition.
 I sought one out chambered in 7mm Remington Magnum, still one of the effective and versatile cartridges of all time.
 I also wanted one made before 2013 — before Winchester moved production of the Model 70 to Portugal.
 The new ones are great, but, you know… it’s a Winchester.
 Some things should stay in America forever and ever, amen.

 I tried out the aluminum DNZ Game Reaper one-piece mount when I set the gun up initially.
-It’s been on there for five years and probably two dozen hunts — no issues.
-This thing is rock solid.
+It’s been on there for five years and probably two dozen hunts, and you can rest assured that this thing is rock solid.
 I did file down the front lip of the mount to clear the objective of the scope.
 As I explore in my full review on the DNZ mount, the eye relief is not 100% perfect with this combination of scope and gun, but it’s worked well enough for me to kill a buck and a bull with this rifle (all shots taken under 200 yards).
 I’ll probably switch over to their two-piece offering before coues season.

 Like most of my other long guns she’s carried via Quake Claw sling, straight off the shelf.